-Nate Shearer is in his fourth season as the head wrestling coach at Washington and Lee.
-Over his first three seasons, he has coached six place-winners at the Centennial Conference Championships, including mentoring Ron Tassoni '16 to the 2014 Centennial Conference title at 174-pounds, W&L's first conference title winner since 2001.
+Nate Shearer is in his sixth season as the head wrestling coach at Washington and Lee.
+Over his first five seasons, he has coached 12 place-winners at the Centennial Conference Championships, including mentoring Ron Tassoni '16 to the 2014 Centennial Conference title at 174-pounds, W&L's first conference title winner since 2001.

 In 2012, Shearer coached David Dennis '12 to all-conference honors, while Sam Campbell earned Centennial Conference Academic Honor Roll and Capital One Academic All-America laurels.
 Additionally, Campbell and Dennis set records for wins and pins in a season and both were named NWCA Scholar All-Americans.

 Shearer came to Washington and Lee from Heidelberg University, where he served as the head coach during the 2010-11 season.
 He earned the National Wrestling Coaches Association (NWCA) Rookie Coach of the Year Award after leading Heidelberg to a second-place finish in the Ohio Athletic Conference (OAC) Championship.
 Three of his wrestlers qualified for the NCAA Division III Championship, while four of his athletes received Scholar All-America honors from the NWCA.
 As a team, Heidelberg received the team Scholar Award from the NWCA after ranking 15th in Division III in Team GPA.